mikersee/png2pos/README.md

 in ESC/POS format and prepends and adds other command sequences such as printer initialization and paper cut. png2pos utilizes F50 and F112 ESC/POS commands.

+png2pos requires 5 × WIDTH × HEIGHT bytes of RAM.
+(E.g. to process image of receipt
+768 pixels tall you need about 2 MiB of RAM.)

 ### Examples

 #### Lena